emberjs/data/guides/requests/index.md

 ### Making Requests

-`RequestManager` has a single asyncronous method as it's API: `request`
+`RequestManager` has a single asynchronous method as it's API: `request`

 ```ts
 class RequestManager {